 Why did I get a letter about adverse action?

 Lenders generally charge borrowers for the cost of mortgage insurance (MI).
 MGIC offers MI programs for various types of loans and credit profiles.
 If you receive a notice of adverse action from MGIC, it means that under the program applicable to your loan, we either decided not to insure your loan or that the premium rate we are charging for MI is higher than our lowest rate based on your credit information.
 Depending on how your lender recovers the cost of the MI premium on your loan, your payments or loan fees may be higher than if the MI rate had been lower.

 What is a credit score?

 Credit scores are numerical ratings that predict how likely you are to make your loan and other credit payments on time.
 Credit scores are based on the information in your credit report file at one or more of the consumer reporting agencies.
-The consumer reporting agencies generate credit scores using a scoring model.
-For more information on credit scores, see the Consumer Financial Protection Bureau's (CFPB) website and search "credit reports and scores."
+The consumer reporting agencies generate credit scores using scoring models.
+The consumer reporting agencies use their own models to determine your credit score and do not disclose the formula behind their credit-scoring models.
+For more information on credit scores, visit the CFPB's website at consumerfinance.gov/consumer-tools/credit-reports-and-scores.